robert-crandall/death/README.md

 These are backed up in multiple locations, for different purposes:

 - AWS Glacier
-  - This backup probably requires a Synology to restore.
+  - This backup requires a Synology to restore.
 It is backed up using `Glacier Backup` on Synology.
-  - The purpose of this backup is an extra layer of insurance.
-If the garage burns down, it's good to know files can eventually be restored.
+  - The purpose of this backup is version control.
+If I accidentally overwrite these files with junk, I need to restore that.
   - Recovery
     - Log into AWS Console.
 U/P in 1password.
 MFA in Authenticator on my phone.
     - Go into IAM, Users, `synology`, Security Credentials.
 Create an access key.
     - On Synology, install Glacier Backup.
 Go into Restore, and Retrieve Task.
 Retrieve the Oregon backup task.
     - Now in Restore, you can restore the folders.
+- Azure Storage
+  - This backup can be restored without a Synology.
+  - At this time, this is not a complete backup.
+  - The purpose of this backup is to have easy recovery available, without needing to setup a Synology.
+  - It also supports versioned backups.
+I'm going to migrate to this.
+  - Recovery with Synology
+    - Open Hyper Backup
+    - Select Microsoft Azure 1
+    - For full recovery, select Restore.
+(For versioned recovery, select Version list)
+    - Do not recover system configuration
+  - Recovery without Synology
+    - Login to portal.azure.com (using my outlook.com login)
+    - Storage account, `crandallsynology`
+    - Can use Storage browser
+    - Select files to restore, download them

 ## Todo